 An organization might use multiple User Role Setup objects if they use DAC in different contexts.
 For example, VeePharm’s eTMF Vault controls document access using the Study, Study Country, and Study Site fields to indicate a user’s context.
 In the same Vault, VeePharm uses Therapeutic Area to indicate a user’s context and control access to Product records.
 If VeePharm had a single User Role Setup object, it would need to include all of these fields.
 By using two objects with the User Role Setup class, each object needs fewer fields and record setup is easier for each object.

 In V17R2, we expanded object classes for use outside of dynamic access control with the User Task object class.
 An organization can use User Task -class objects to plan, assign, and track units of work.
 For example, VeePharm uses a CTMS Vault to manage their clinical trials.
 VeePharm may use a User Task-class object to track ad hoc work needed to bring a site up to compliance.

 Object classes can apply to multiple objects.
 Organizations can configure objects with a class.
 Those objects will have their own object relationships, security settings, and custom attributes, but those objects will also have a standard set of fields and behaviors defined by the object class.

 Object Data Store Options

-Vault offers both Standard and High Volume data store options for Vault objects, with High Volume objects optimized for large or frequent transactions.
-The High Volume data store option delivers fast write performance, but has a narrower feature set than standard Vault objects and requires technical knowledge to configure optimally.
-For this reason, we recommend thoroughly reviewing the documentation on High Volume Objects before using this data store option.
+Vault offers both Standard and Raw data store options for Vault objects, with raw objects optimized for large or frequent transactions.
+The Raw data store option delivers fast write performance, but has a narrower feature set than standard Vault objects and requires technical knowledge to configure optimally.
+For this reason, we recommend thoroughly reviewing the documentation on raw objects before using this data store option.

 Vault Objects in Multilingual Vaults